 The proposed SR 515 Segment 5B would originate at US 192 and extend approximately twenty-five miles northward to SR 528.
 This new segment will establish a vital northsouth expressway connection.
-It is designed to efficiently serve the projected population hubs within the planned North Ranch residential and commercial development zone, aligning with the prospective future expressways - SR 524 and SR 534.
+It is designed to efficiently serve the projected population hubs within the planned North Ranch residential and commercial development zone, aligning with the prospective future

 Connect the future population centers within the planned North Ranch residential and commercial development area to other regional destinations.

 Improve regional north-south connectivity and mobility between US 192, the proposed SR 534 Expressway, and SR 528.